mongodb/docs/source/includes/api/facts/no-multi-cloud-support-single.rst

-.. admonition:: Multi-Cloud Clusters Unsupported
+.. important:: Multi-Cloud Clusters Unsupported
-   :class: important

    This endpoint returns the :apierror:`MULTI_CLOUD_CLUSTER_INVALID` error if you specify a multi-cloud cluster.